 Seeing the outbreak as a challenge is the best way to get positive spillovers when the recovery period will arrive, but there are common mistakes you should not fall into!

-That is why we want to share with you tips of DO and DON’T that will help you through the crisis, the recovery period and the post-crisis period.
+That is why we want to share with you tips on DO and DON’T that will help you through the crisis, the recovery period, and the post-crisis period.

 DO: Why is the crisis decisive for your business?

 1. It reveals what your company is about